dvid/unicorn-farm/README.md

 ## TODO
 Update to PHP7 and add Scalar type hints
-Update to PHP7 and add
+Update to PHP7 and add Return type declarations Improve response codes
+Improve documentation by adding all response codes